gjenov/HARMS/README.md

 # NOHARMS (Non Obtrusive Human Activity Recognition in Medical Settings)
 ## Welcome to NOHARMS
+The main functionality of this report is covered in sections 1-3

 ## 1) Local Machine Annotations
 - This section is used for creating a .xlsx file with all annotations from an uploaded video